mnet-repo/mnet/README.md

 #YOU ARE RESPOSIBLE AFTER ROOTING YOUR DEVICE

-#No cats were harmed while putting this together, or as a result of my own personal use.
+#No cats are harmed while putting this together, or as a result of my own personal use.

 #Should be safe, keep it in /data and set permissions as you see fit, if your not sure, I'm not an expert and I've been wrong before.
 #I use /data/bin.
 #Message me, I'll help best I can.
-This began on a moto e5 play lineageOS(8.1) and finished on moto g7 power lineageOS(9) pay attention for where your devices hostapd.conf lives(start your hotspot).
+This began on a moto e5 play lineageOS 8.1(my first gsi device) and finished on moto g7 power lineageOS(9) currently working on OnePlus6T(fajita), OnePlusN10(lito), Moto G8, Rockchip Tablet, Rockpi 4b sbc(rk3399). pay attention for where your devices hostapd.conf lives(start your hotspot).
 Usually /data/vendor/wifi or /data/misc/wifi use the existing hostapd.conf as skeleton change ssid(2) to $SSID, interface to $AP, hw_mode to $HW, etc.